 There are, however, a number of specialized certification options available to practicing paralegals which may touch on health care or malpractice topics.

 The National Association of Legal Assistants (NALA) has a comprehensive slate of Personal Injury certifications in 8 different practice areas.
 Three of these are of special interest in the malpractice field:

 And NALS, the association for legal professionals, has specialty certification programs for personal injury, civil litigation, and insurance, each of which could touch on various health care and malpractice cases.

 The direction you plan to take within the healthcare industry may dictate how you decide to prepare for your paralegal career.
 Medical malpractice work is very similar to other types of trial work, so finding work at a law office that specializes in litigation of any sort can help hone your skills for managing large malpractice cases.

 On the other hand, if you plan to look for work with insurers or on staff at healthcare providers, a background in healthcare policy and a familiarity with industry regulations will be more helpful.
-Also with respect to insurance industry jobs, a strong actuarial background or some familiarity with actuarial and risk calculations may be important.
+Also with respect to insurance industry positions, a strong actuarial background or some familiarity with actuarial and risk calculations may be important.

 Healthcare is likely to remain a booming industry for years to come and one where a paralegal can find work that will make a legitimate difference in people’s lives.